Rajpratik71/volatility-wiki/Command-Reference.md

     ***************************************************************************
     [snip]

 Another option is to use the `--output=body` option for [TSK 3.x bodyfile format](http://wiki.sleuthkit.org/index.php?title=Body_file).
 You can use this output option when you want to combine output from `timeliner`, [mftparser](Command Reference#mftparser) and [timeliner](Command Reference#timeliner).
+You can also include a machine identifier in the bodyfile header with the `--machine` flag (this is useful when combining timelines from multiple machines).
 Only ITEMPOS and FILE_ENTRY items are output with the bodyfile format:

-    $ ./vol.py -f win7.vmem --profile=Win7SP1x86 shellbags --output=body
+    $ python vol.py -f win7.vmem --profile=Win7SP1x86 shellbags --output=body
     Volatility Foundation Volatility Framework 2.4
     Scanning for registries....
     Gathering shellbag items and building path tree...